 Figure 3.3: Regression of SON geopotential height anomalies (m2s−1) with the (column 1) 0º and (column 2) 90º phases of the first cEOF for the 1979 – 2019 period at (row a) 50 hPa and (row b) 200 hPa.
 These coefficients come from multiple linear regression involving the 0º and 90º phases.
 Areas marked with dots have p-values smaller than 0.01 adjusted for False Detection Rate.

 Figure 3.3 shows regression maps of SON geopotential height anomalies upon cEOF1.
 At 50 hPa (Figure 3.3 row a), the 0º cEOF1 is associated with a positive centre located over the Ross Sea.
+The correlation between the 0º cEOF1 and the zonal mean zonal wind at 60ºS and 10hPa (Butler et al. 2015) is -0.59 (CI: -0.76 – -0.35), indicating a moderate relationship with the SON stratospheric jet.
 The 90º cEOF1 is associated with a distinctive wave 1 pattern with maximum over the coast of East Antarctica.
 At 200 hPa (Figure 3.3 row b) the 0º cEOF1 shows a single centre of positive anomalies spanning West Antarctica surrounded by opposite anomalies in lower latitudes, with its centre shifted slightly eastward compared with the upper-level anomalies.
 The 90º cEOF1 shows a much more zonally symmetrical pattern resembling the negative SAM phase (e.g. Fogt and Marshall 2020).
 Therefore, the magnitude and phase of the cEOF1 are associated with the magnitude and phase of a zonal wave mainly in the stratosphere.